Gas Collection System Operations

 Technology Snapshot: Automated Wellhead Tuning Systems

-What it is: Automated wellhead tuning uses real-time sensors and remote control valves to continuously adjust vacuum pressure and flow across a landfill’s gas wells.
-Each wellhead is equipped with compact sensors that track methane, oxygen, carbon dioxide, flow, pressure, and temperature—key parameters for methane collection efficiency and safety.
+What it is: Automated wellhead tuning, such as the LoCi Controls systems, uses real-time sensors and remote control valves to continuously adjust vacuum pressure and flow across a landfill’s gas wells.
+Each wellhead is equipped with compact sensors that track methane, oxygen, carbon dioxide, flow, pressure, and temperature, which are the key parameters for methane collection efficiency and safety.

 How it works:

-• Sensors transmit hundreds of readings per day (LoCI data show roughly 720 readings per well per month).
+• Sensors transmit hundreds of readings per day.

-• Software algorithms detect when vacuum drops or oxygen rises—signs of underperformance or leaks.
+• Software algorithms detects signs of underperformance or leaks, such as when vacuum drops or oxygen rises.

 • Valves automatically retune the wellhead, restoring optimal negative pressure within minutes.